 Safe Isn’t Enough

 When I ranted to Mr C&K about how terrible the Satisfyer Multifun is, he pointed out that it’s at least a slight improvement on many terrible sex toys in that it is body-safe.
 And yes, it is.
-It’s coated entirely in smooth silicone, which is phthalate-free, non-porous, and non-toxic.
+The entire body of the toy is made of silicone, which is the gold standard for body-safe sex toy materials.

 But, as I explained to him, at this point I don’t see “body safe” as enough.
 I see it as a bare fucking minimum.
 At this point in my career, “this toy is body safe” is up there with “this food didn’t give me food poisoning.”
 It’s not a glowing recommendation, it’s a basic expectation.